rafaeelaudibert/Sisopper.c/README.md

 ### Running the client

-A client can be run with `bin/client localhost` which will automatically connect to the `server` running on port `4000`
+A client can be run with `bin/client @handle` which will automatically connect to the `server` running on port `4000`

 ## Authors 🧙